-Modern medicine is a victim of its own failed propaganda, particularly when a terminal illness is involved.
-With a promise to cure there is an ever-increasing demand to be cured at all costs, but in reality, medicine ultimately fails because death and dying is a certainty.
+Modern medicine is sometimes a victim of its own success.
+With a promise to cure, there is an ever-increasing demand to be cured at all costs, but in reality, medicine ultimately fails because death and dying is a certainty.
 When a cure is no longer a reality, the hope is that medicine will relieve suffering.
 This is particularly true in advanced illness or terminal illness.

 We are fortunate to have excellent medical care in Australia and in particular, access to palliative care.
 Many people freak out about the thought of palliative care.
 They see this as ‘the beginning of the end’, but this is the wrong focus.
 The end eventually comes for us all, and it is at this time that we need specialised compassionate palliative care.
 Good palliative care should start at the beginning of the journey of an incurable illness and not at the end.

 While we cannot prevent terminal illness and the reality of having to face death and dying, we can be proactive in the process and seek the best care available in these difficult circumstances.
 The best care is palliative care and eventually, at the end of a whole lot of ‘good-quality-life’, we get to the part of terminal care.
 We can then be confident that the care we have already received will continue as our life is ending.